mattias-blum/WhiteNoiseSynthesis/readme.md

 Once the server is running (`python app.py`), you can interact with the application by:

 1. Navigating to `http://localhost:5000` in your web browser.
-2. Uploading your own image or allowing the server to randomly select an image.
+2. Uploading your own image or allowing the server to randomly select an image from the [https://huggingface.co/datasets/mdroth/landscapes](huggingface dataset).
 3. Playing the corresponding synthesized environmental sound generated based on the image.

 ---